Protective Dome for AI Agents — MCP security gateway proxy (Rust)

 ├── dome-ledger Hash-chained audit logging

-├── dome-throttle Token-bucket rate limiting & budgets
+├── dome-throttle Token-bucket rate limiting & budget tracking

 └── dome-ward Injection detection & schema pinning